charliecalvert/CloudNotes/Assignments/JavaScriptObjects.md

 Initialize these properties to -1, much as we initialized the name property of **person** to **'Suzie'** in the first of the two examples in [Part Zero](#Part Zero).
 Of course, this property is of type **number**, not of type **string**.

-Inside your program, but outside the object declaration, set the properties to the number of letters in your first and last name:
+Inside your program, but outside the object literal declaration, set the properties to the number of letters in your first and last name using dot notation:

 ```javascript
 calculator.operator01 = person.firstName.length;